ethersphere/bee-docs/docs/installation/docker.md

 Docker containers for Bee are hosted at [Docker Hub](https://hub.docker.com/r/ethersphere/bee) for your convenience.

-If running a full Bee node, it is recommended that you make use of Ethereum's external signer, [Clef](/docs/installation/bee-clef).
-See below for instructions on how to use [Docker Compose](/docs/installation/docker#docker-compose) to easily set up Bee with persistent storage and integration with the Bee Clef container.
+If running a Bee *full node*, it is recommended that you make use of Ethereum's external signer, [Clef](/docs/installation/bee-clef).
+Skip ahead if you are comfortable with `docker` basics for instructions on how to use [docker-compose](/docs/installation/docker#docker-compose) to easily set up Bee with persistent storage and integration with the Bee Clef container.

 ### Quick Start